Rhode Island Red: Friendly Or Feisty?

 If you’re looking for a picture-perfect breed that lays eggs like a pro, the Rhode Island Red will surely meet your standards.
 This stunning American breed is a true favorite among chicken keepers.
 Not only are they easy to care for, but they are also a top contender for beginning poultry enthusiasts.

-This guide will take you through all you need to know about this versatile chicken breed, and we'll start with some key takeaways.
+This guide will take you through all you need to know and start with some key takeaways.

-- Rhode Island Red hens lay up to 250 eggs per year
+- Rhode Island Red hens lay 250 eggs per year

 - Popular breed due to their hardiness and egg-laying skills

 - Seldom go broody

 - Active, Need Plenty of Space

 - Roosters can be assertive

 Rhode Island Red chickens are among the most popular chicken breeds in the US.
 They’re a favorite backyard chicken due to their excellent egg-laying skills and hardy nature.